Sunday, February 28, 2010

 Reminders:

-• Bring first aid kit and other survival kit as there is no hospital in town and in the island.
+• Bring a first aid kit and other survival kit as there is no hospital in town and on the island.
 The health center in town is usually open only during office hours.

-• Bring also outdoor tent as there is no cottage in the island.
-There is no village (or community of islanders) in this isle.
-The lone nipa hut in the island is not for an overnight stay, specially for a group of more than ten.
+• Bring also outdoor tent as there is no cottage on the island.
+There is no village (or community of islanders) in there.
+The lone nipa hut on the island is not for an overnight stay, especially for a group of more than ten.

-• Bring enough batteries or recharge your battery pack (and bring spare batteries) as there is no power supply in the island.
-Cellular phone (mobile phone) signal sometime reached the island.
+• Bring enough batteries or recharge your battery pack (and bring spare batteries) as there is no power supply on the island.
+Bringing a solar power charger is a big help.
+Cellular phone (mobile phone) signal sometimes reached the island.

-• Help care the natural beauty of Digyo island.
-Bring garbage back with you as you leave the island and dispose it of properly in the mainland or at home.
+• Help care for the natural beauty of Digyo Island.
+Bring garbage back with you as you leave the island and dispose it of properly on the mainland or at home.

 Take nothing but pictures